-QA/QC
+4.8 QA/QC

 A broad range of contaminants should be analysed in sediment samples including metals, metalloids, PAHs, PCBs, pesticides and Tributyltin in both sediment and interstitial water.
-The method detection limits should be consistent with previous monitoring programmes at East of Sha Chau.
+The method detection limits should be consistent with previous monitoring programmes at ESC.
 Other QA/QC procedures to be implemented for marine sediment analyses include:

-- Laboratory blanks an analyte free matrix to which all reagents will be added in the same volumes or proportions as used in the standard sample preparation to monitor contamination introduced in the laboratory (organics and inorganics); - Batch duplicates an intralaboratory split sample randomly selected from the sample batch to monitor method precision (intrabatch) in a given sample matrix (inorganics only); - Certified Reference Materials analysis of a material with a known concentration of contamination to determine the accuracy of results in a given matrix (inorganics only); - Single Control Samples a known, interference-free matrix spiked with target analytes used to monitor laboratory preparation techniques (organics only); - Duplicate Control Samples multiple single control samples designed to monitor preparation technique reproducibility (organics).
+- Laboratory blanks an analyte free matrix to which all reagents will be added in the same volumes or proportions as used in the standard sample preparation to monitor contamination introduced in the laboratory (organics and inorganics); - Batch duplicates an intra-laboratory split sample randomly selected from the sample batch to monitor method precision (intra-batch) in a given sample matrix (inorganics only); - Certified Reference Materials analysis of a material with a known concentration of contamination to determine the accuracy of results in a given matrix (inorganics only); - Single Control Samples a known, interference-free matrix spiked with target analytes used to monitor laboratory preparation techniques (organics only); - Duplicate Control Samples multiple single control samples designed to monitor preparation technique reproducibility (organics).

-4.9 DATA QUALITY OBJECTIVES
+4.9 Data Quality Objectives